-At greenlight.guru, we would like to continue our series on the new breed of medical device companies who are getting more done by working smarter.
+In this episode we continue our series on the new breed of medical device companies who are getting more done by working smarter.
 Newer companies and entrepreneurs can have a lot of insight for all of us on what works, what doesn’t work, and what’s important to the people new to the industry.

-Today we are talking to Alexei Miodinow from Surgical Innovation Associates.
-He’s on his first journey through the medical device product development process, and today he is going to share some of the stories and challenges that comes along with tackling the process for the first time.
+Jon Speer talks to Alexei Miodinow from Surgical Innovation Associates, who is on his first journey through the medical device product development process.
+Alexei shares some of the stories and challenges that comes along with tackling the process for the first time.

 - Alexei’s background and some information about Surgical Innovation Associates and what they’re working on.